RashmithaEri/RashmithaEri/README.md

 👯 **Collaboration:** I'm eager to collaborate on projects related to health informatics, data analysis, and healthcare technology.

 💬 **Let's Chat:** Feel free to ask me about health informatics, data analysis in healthcare, and my journey from clinical practice to informatics.
-You can reach me via email at rashmithaeri@gmail.com or connect with me on  [LinkedIn](https://www.linkedin.com/in/rashmitha-eri).
+You can reach me via email at rashmithaeri@gmail.com

 😄 **Pronouns:** She/Her